-Dataflow View Last refresh: Today y at 10:41 AM Default Salesforce Data Last Modified By: Admin User low Runs every 24 ho SalesEdgeEltWorkflow - Run by START TIME ATION STATUS MESSAGE 1 Upload Today at 10:41 AM N/A Running × Start 📅 Schedule Yesterday at 2:46 PM 0 hor urs, 2 minutes Successful Ø Unschedule
+Dataflow View 🔻 Last refresh: Today at 10:41 AM C C rce Dataflow Imin User Runs every 24 hours at 7:46 AM SalesEdgeEltWorkflow - Run by Integration User START TIME DURATION STATUS MESSAGE ⊥ Upload Today at 10:41 AM N/A Running × ▶ Start 🔂 Schedule Yesterday at 2:46 PM 0 hours, 2 minutes Successful Ø Unschedule

 - Click Start in the actions list (1) to start the dataflow job.
 The dataflow job is added to the job queue.
-The Start button is greyed out while the dataflow job runs. - 4.
-After the job completes, Wave Analytics sends an email notification to the user who last modified the dataflow definition file.
+The Start button is grayed out while the dataflow job runs. - 4.
+After the job completes, Wave Analytics sends an email notification to the user who created the dataflow.

 The email notification indicates whether the job completed successfully.
 It also shows job details like start time, end time, duration, and number of processed rows.
-If the job failed, the notification shows the reason for the failure. - To stop a dataflow job that is currently running, click next to the job status.
-If you click Start to restart a stopped dataflow, the job starts over-the dataflow job does not resume from the point at which it was stopped.
+If the job failed, the notification shows the reason for the failure.